AriFordsham/GHCWiki/records/name-spacing.md

 ### Details on the dot

 This proposal requires the current Haskell function composition dot operator to have spaces on both sides.
 No spaces around the dot are reserved for name-spacing: this use and the current module namespace use.
-No space to the right would be partial application (see TypeDirectedNameResolution?(TDNR).
+No space to the right would be partial application (see [TDNR](/trac/ghc/wiki/TypeDirectedNameResolution).
 The dot operator should bind as tightly as possible.

 Given the dot's expanded use here, plus its common use in custom operators, it is possible to end up with dot-heavy code.